Claire Tomlinson: Biography

 In 1993, with Hugh Dawnay, she instigated and set up a coaching system for the H.P.A. from scratch, which has had a profound effect on how players are taught.
 She was one of six official H.P.A. team coaches, and regularly coached British squads at F.I.P. championships as well as holding sessions for the H.P.A.
 Junior Development Squad at Down Farm.

 She bred polo ponies, starting in the 1970s, and was pro-active with the breeding programme in the UK and Argentina, which included Beaufort Embryo Transfer.

 Personal life and death

 In 1968, she married Simon Tomlinson, whom she got to know at university.
 The couple had three children.
 Their home at Down Farm, near Tetbury, Gloucestershire, burned while the family was away on holiday in April 1996, and was a total loss.
 Their marriage ended in divorce.

 Claire Tomlinson died on 13 January 2022, at the age of 77.
-She is survived by Emma Tomlinson, a veterinarian and registered polo coach, and her sons, Mark and Luke Tomlinson, both of whom are high-goal polo players who compete internationally.
+She is survived by her daughter, Emma Tomlinson, a veterinarian and registered polo coach, and her sons, Mark and Luke Tomlinson, both of whom are high-goal polo players who compete internationally.